chinatsu/listman/README.md

 ## functions
 * it opens files and appends it to the playlist, there's no filter so any file can be added although the mediaplayer might not support it.
-* drag/drop reordering of files
+* drag/drop reordering of files, as well as buttons to move up/down and Ctrl+Up/Down hotkeys
-* delete files, only single selection atm.. kind of impractical
+* delete files, only single selection atm.. kind of impractical, both with button and Delete hotkey
-* saves on exit
+* saves on exit, with a redundant save button as well

 ## todo
-* move up/down buttons
 * multi selection?